Act for the Development of Tourism

 Article 1

-The purpose of this statute is to facilitate the development of tourism industry, promote Traditional culture, promote conservation of natural ecological awareness,achieve sustainable management of ecological and cultural characteristics unique to Taiwan, build international friendship, enhance the physical and mental health of citizens, and accelerate domestic economic growth.
+It is the purpose of this statute to facilitate the development of the tourism industry, promote traditional culture, promote the awareness of ecological conservation, achieve sustainable management of ecological and cultural characteristics unique to Taiwan, build international friendship, enhance the physical and mental health of citizens, and accelerate domestic economic growth.

 Article 2

-The definitions of the terms used in this statute are as the following:
+The definitions of the terms used in this statute are as follows:

-1. Tourism industry: the development, construction, and maintenance of tourism resources; the construction and renovation of tourism facilities; the provision of services and facilitation for tourist transportation, board and lodging; or the provision of services for the organization of international conferences and exhibitions of various kinds.
+1. Tourism industry: the development, construction, and maintenance of tourism resources; the construction and renovation of tourism facilities; the provision of services and facilitation for tourist transportation, room and board; or the provision of services for the organization of international conferences and exhibitions of various kinds.

 2. Tourists: persons engaged in traveling and sight-seeing.